Kelechidavid1/SQL_Data_Cleaning_Project/README.md

 1. Removal of Duplicates
 2. Text Standadization
 3. Blanks and Null
-4. Removal of Redundant rows and columns
+4. Removal of Redundant columns

  ### Removal of Duplicates
  The techniques used to achieve this are: